Partial hospitalization programs bridge the time between inpatient and outpatient addiction treatment and help people prepare for life in recovery.

 What Is Partial Hospitalization?

-One way to formulate a partial hospitalization definition is to understand the differences between PHP and its inpatient and outpatient treatment counterparts.
-Partial hospitalization programs consist of short-term, intensive treatment that has less acuity than inpatient treatment, but offers more services and a higher level of care than outpatient treatment.
+One way to define PHP is to understand the differences between PHP and its inpatient and outpatient treatment counterparts.
+Partial hospitalization programs consist of short-term, intensive treatment.
+It’s less intense than inpatient programs but has more services and a higher level of care than outpatient treatment.

 - Medical support